champgm/champgm.github.io/_posts/2020-01-02-Contextual-Logging.md

 At one point, using this kind of data in combination with various transaction IDs, my team was able to track and reduce response time my more than 50%.
 We used it to do a few things specifically:

-* Average full-system response time
+* Find average full-system response time
-* Exceptionally long response times and what caused them
+* Pinpoint and investigate exceptionally long response times
-* How frequently a microservice was used and if it even warranted attention
+* Judge how important a microservice was in relation to others and which ones even warranted attention
 * Determine where microservices were slow when interacting with infrastructure like data storage
-* Where microservices needed to cache data retrieval
+* Determine where microservices needed to cache data retrieval
-* When/If calls to other microservices could be cached
+* Determine when/if calls to other microservices could be cached

 ## Documentation